The English Ivy Hedera helix, care as a houseplant is not difficult for those just starting out or seasoned indoor plant veterans.

 The roots rot as a result and as the root system ceases to function the leaves yellow, new growth blackens, leaf spots become more frequent and eventually the entire plant dies.

-If when the plant is watered all free water drains away, if the soil is kept moist but not sopping wet, and if the temperature is moderate, the English ivy is almost indestructible.
+If when the plant is watered all free water drains away, if the soil is kept moist but not sopping wet, and if the temperature is moderate, the small ivy plant is almost indestructible.

 - Irish ivy (Hedera hibernica)